Lucia371/GenoPhenoRelation/README.md

 <!-- badges: end -->

-The goal of GenoPhenoRelation is to …
+The goal of GenoPhenoRelation is to help genetic researchers study on single nucleotide polymorphism through taking in nucleotide data and phenotype data and analysis while the nucleotide is related to the trait.

 ## Installation